Your business may need to pay GST or HST to the CRA in quarterly instalments throughout the year or face penalties and interest at tax time.

 For example, if you collected $1,000 in GST and were in business for only 100 days in your first calendar year (2022), below is what the calculation looks like:

 ($1,000/100 days) x 365 days = $3,650 net GST/HST.

 In this case, you must make quarterly instalments in 2023.

 For inquiries about your business tax account, you can reach the CRA at 1-800-959-5525.

 Easily Find Tax Write-Offs For Your Small Business

 Benji makes it ridiculously easy to find tax write-offs, with self-employed Canadians finding $8,672.19 in tax write-offs per year, on average.

 Sign up in minutes and start tracking your business expenses for free—no credit card required.
-If you need more horsepower, upgrade to a paid plan starting at $29/mo.
+If you need more horsepower, you can easily upgrade to a paid plan.